Our state-of-the-art authoring tool gives Admins and Authors the capability to produce exceptional microlearning content.

 The platform has already been created to support a wide range of templates that are super user friendly and interactive.
 This makes it quick and easy for admins and authors to create new lessons in minutes!

 There are three ways to create content!

-All free content that we have available for you to use in our content library.
+All free content that we have is available for you to use in our course library.
 You can use off the shelf to deploy training immediately or use it as 'scaffolds' or design inspiration.

 3. Create a course from scratch.